chrisknsmn/gtm-scanner/README.md

 ## Licensing

 This project is licensed under the terms of the MIT license.
+It includes a dependency on [Puppeteer](https://pptr.dev/) and [puppeteer-datalayer](https://github.com/hume-dev/puppeteer-datalayer) for its scanning operations.